 Each software vendor provides a lifecycle policy for its products and services.
 The lifecycle policy dictates until when a product or service is fully supported, including software updates and patches.
 The software lifecycle policy also determines what is the end date for supporting the software and for providing updates and patches.
 In some cases there is an extended support period which goes beyond the standard product support period.
 The date beyond which a product goes out of support is called end of support.
 The date beyond which a product is fully deprecated and no longer installed or updated is called end of life.
+This article provides guidance on how to find software lifecycle policy dates for major vendors.

-This article provides a few quick hints to assist you in determining the End of Life (EOL), End of Support (EOS) and End of Extended Support (EOES) dates for all major vendor software applications.
+The article provides a few quick hints to assist you in determining the End of Life (EOL), End of Support (EOS) and End of Extended Support (EOES) dates for all major vendor software applications.
 This article also provides guidance on how to detect and resolve end of life issues in Windows.

 The following website keeps an updated record of the software lifecycle policies of all major software vendors.
 It provides the EOL, EOS and EOES dates by product category and product name.